networknt/light-doc/content/en/development/_index.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-Compare with monolithic application development, the process is totally different when adopting microservices architecture.
+Compared with monolithic application development, the process is totally different when adopting microservices architecture.

-In this section, numeric topics will be covered for developers who want to work on light platform or developers who want to build applications on top of light platform.
+In this section, numerous topics will be covered for developers who want to work on Light or who want to build applications on top of Light.

 - [Best Practices](/development/best-practices/)
   * [Swagger 2.0 Best Practices](/development/best-practices/swagger2/)